adbrant/midicycle/README.md

 When using an external MIDI controller to play/record (by setting 'Midi Src' on the second page to an incoming MIDI channel) the keys controls can be used without pressing Aux.

 Example:
-To record a loop to channel three, press the third key, the lower 'D' (while holding aux if you are using the organelle keys to record notes as well).
+To record a loop to channel three:
+ - Press the third key, the lower 'D' (while holding aux if you are using the organelle keys to record notes as well).
-Use the first knob to set the length of loop you want to record, play the phrase, then press the third key (the lower D) again to commit the loop.
+ - Use the first knob to set the length of loop you want to record, play the phrase, then press the third key (the lower D) again to commit the loop.
 It will automatically begin looping.
-Press the 15th key, the D one octave up, to play or stop the loop.
+ - Press the 15th key, the D one octave up, to play or stop the loop.
-To add more notes to this loop, turn 'overdub' on and play the notes you want to add.
+ - To add more notes to this loop, turn 'overdub' on and play the notes you want to add.
-To clear the loop, hold the lower D key for at least two beats and release it.
+ - To clear the loop, hold the lower D key for at least two beats and release it.

 ### Page 2:
  - Quantize : Sets quantization, (0 is off, 1 = whole note, 2 = 1/2 note, 3 = 1/3 note, 4 = 1/4 note)